krancour/brignext/PROPOSAL.md

 ### The Domain Model

-Incidental types required to address non-functional requirements (such as authentication and authorization) notwithstanding, Brigade 2.0 is proposed to deal with only two "top level" domain elements: projects and events.
+Incidental types required to address non-functional requirements (such as access control) notwithstanding, Brigade 2.0 is proposed to deal with only two "top level" domain elements: projects and events.

-__Projects__ pair _subscriptions_ to various events with a prototype or _template_ for a worker that will be triggered to handle such events.
-Projects additionally play a role similar to that of a Kubernetes namespace in that they define a logical scope for permissions.
-For instance, rather than granting a user permissions to list or view all events in Brigade, a user might be granted permissions to list or view events _for a particular project_.
+__Projects__ pair _subscriptions_ to various events with a _template_ for a worker that will be handle such events.
+Projects additionally play a role similar to that of a Kubernetes namespace in that they define a logical scope for access controls.
+For instance, rather than granting a user permissions to list or view _all_ events in Brigade, a user might be granted permissions to list or view events _for a particular project_.

 __Events__ describe something that has occurred in some upstream system that may trigger a workflow within Brigade.
 Event gateways broker these events,